Are you looking to break into Hollywood?

 Once your spec script is finished, it’s time to start researching and preparing for submission to potential buyers.
 This can be challenging, as I know well!

-The first step in submitting your spec script is identifying production firms that may be interested in producing films or TV shows within the genre of your screenplay.
+The first step in submitting your spec script is identifying production companies or agents that may be interested in producing films or TV shows within the genre of your screenplay.
 To do this:

 Create Your Submission Materials

-To make a strong impression when submitting your film and TV show specs, ensure that all materials are professionally presented and tailored specifically for each company.
+To make a strong impression when submitting your film and television show specs, ensure that all materials are professionally presented and tailored for each company, competition, or agent.
 This includes:

-- Cover Letter: Write a concise cover letter introducing yourself as a writer and briefly summarizing the story of your screenplay.
+• Cover Letter: Write a concise cover letter introducing yourself as a writer and briefly summarizing your screenplay’s story.
 However, don’t give away too much detail.
 Mention any awards or recognition received by previous works, if applicable.

 To maximize your chances of success when submitting your spec script, keep these tips in mind:

-- Pitching Events & Screenwriting Competitions: Participate in pitching events like The Great American PitchFest or submit your screenplay to reputable competitions like the Nicholl Fellowships and Austin Film Festival Screenplay Competition.
-These can provide valuable exposure and opportunities for networking within the industry.
+• Pitching Events & Screenwriting Competitions: Participate in pitching events like The Great American PitchFest or submit your screenplay to reputable competitions like the Nicholl Fellowships and the PAGE Screenwriting awards.

 Writing a spec script can open up the door to fantastic filmmaking opportunities – you have the potential to create stories, dialogue, and characters that bring life to an entirely new world.